drseg/swift-fsm/README.md

 }
 ```

-`onEntry` and `onExit` are the final arguments to `define` and specify an array of entry and exit actions to be performed when entering or leaving the defined state.
-Note that these require array syntax rather than varargs, as a work around for limitations in Swift’s matching algorithm for functions that take multiple closure arguments.
+`onEntry` and `onExit` specify arrays of actions to be performed when entering or leaving the defined state.
+These require array syntax rather than more convenient varargs, owing to limitations in Swift’s matching algorithm for functions that take multiple closure arguments.

-As the array is heterogeneous (it can include either of the two function types accepted by SwiftFSM as valid actions), a special postfix operator `*` is provided to convert a single one of these into an array of `AnyAction`.
+As the array is heterogeneous (it can include either of the two action types), a special postfix operator `*` is provided to convert a single one of these into an array of `AnyAction`.

 ```swift
 _ = unlock* // preferred syntax, same as...